-What Should We Do to Ensure Equal Justice and Fair Treatment in Our Communities?
+What Should We Do to Ensure Fair Treatment and Keep Neighborhoods Safe for Everyone?

 Scroll down for the Policing issue advisory and other related materials.

 Need help with your order?
 Contact customer service.

 IN COMMUNITIES ACROSS THE UNITED STATES, people are rethinking police practices.
 The goal: to treat all people fairly while still enforcing the law.

 In 2020, the killings of George Floyd, Breonna Taylor, and Rayshard Brooks caused nationwide protests as many people expressed their concerns about the unjust treatment of Black Americans.
 All three died during encounters with police, and their names joined a lengthy list: Eric Garner in New York City in 2014, Freddie Gray in Baltimore in 2015, Philando Castile in St. Paul and Alton Sterling in Baton Rouge in 2016, to name only a few.